Thread-Safe Container Design

 mutable std::mutex mutex_;

 };The advantage of coarse-grained locking is that correctness is easy to guarantee—all operations execute under the protection of the lock, so there are no concurrent access issues.
 The disadvantage is also obvious: all operations are serialized.
-Even if two operations access completely different keys, they must still queue up for the same lock.
-In low-contention scenarios (few threads, low operation frequency), this is perfectly fine, but in high-concurrency scenarios, this lock becomes the throughput ceiling.
+Even if two operations access different keys, they must queue for the same lock.
+In low contention scenarios (few threads, low operation frequency), this is perfectly fine, but in high concurrency scenarios, this lock becomes the ceiling for throughput.

-There is an easily overlooked pitfall: the atomicity of the interface.
-The get and set above are individually atomic, but a compound operation like "get first, then decide whether to set based on the result" is not atomic—the lock is released between the two operations, allowing other threads to step in and change the map's state.
-For example, if we need a "insert if absent" semantic, we cannot call contains and then set.
-We must provide an atomic operation that encapsulates both steps:
+There is an easily overlooked trap: the interface atomicity problem.
+The find and set above are individually atomic, but a composite operation like "get first, then decide whether to set based on the result" is not atomic—the lock is released between the two operations, allowing other threads to step in and change the map's state.
+For example, if you need a "insert only if not exists" semantic, you can't call find then set; you must provide an atomic operation that wraps both steps:

 std::lock_guard<std::mutex> lock(mutex_);

-}This method puts the "lookup" and "insertion" under the protection of a single lock acquisition, guaranteeing atomicity.
-When designing the interface of a concurrent container, we need to provide atomic versions of all compound operations—otherwise, callers either have to lock themselves (violating encapsulation) or write code with race conditions.
+}This method puts "lookup" and "insert" under the protection of a single lock, ensuring atomicity.
+When designing the interface for a concurrent container, you need to provide atomic versions of all composite operations—otherwise, callers must either lock themselves (violating encapsulation) or write code with race conditions.

-Another pitfall is iterator invalidation. std::unordered_map invalidates all iterators during a rehash, std::map insertions do not invalidate iterators but erase invalidates the iterator of the deleted element.
-However, in concurrent scenarios, the key issue isn't the container's own invalidation rules—it's that after the lock is released during traversal, other threads might modify the container, causing iterator invalidation, crashes, or reading inconsistent data.
-The solution is to hold the lock continuously during traversal—but this also means other threads are completely blocked while traversing.
+Another trap is iterator invalidation. std::unordered_map invalidates all iterators during a rehash. std::map's insert operation doesn't invalidate iterators, but erase invalidates the iterator of the deleted element.
+However, in concurrent scenarios, the critical issue isn't the container's own invalidation rules—it's that after the lock is released during traversal, other threads may modify the container, causing iterator invalidation, crashes, or reading inconsistent data.
+The solution is to hold the lock continuously during traversal—but this means other threads are completely blocked during the traversal.
 If the traversal takes a long time, this blocking may be unacceptable.

 Fine-Grained Locking: Locking by Bucket/Node

-The problem with coarse-grained locking is now clear—the lock granularity is too coarse, and all operations share a single lock even when they operate on completely unrelated data.
-The natural next step is to split the container into multiple independent parts, each with its own lock, so that operations only contend for the specific part they need.
+Okay, the problem with coarse-grained locking is clear—the lock granularity is too coarse, all operations share one lock, even if they operate on completely unrelated data.
+So the idea is natural: split the container into multiple independent parts, each with its own lock, and operations only contend for the part they need.

-Hash tables are naturally suited for this kind of splitting because they are already bucketed—each key is mapped to a bucket via a hash function, and elements in different buckets are independent.
-We can give each bucket its own lock, so threads operating on different buckets won't contend.
+Hash tables are naturally suited for this split because they are already bucketed—each key maps to a bucket via a hash function, and elements in different buckets are unrelated.
+We can give each bucket a lock, so threads operating on different buckets don't contend.

 public: